nemtrif/utfcpp/README.md

 `octet_iterator`: an input iterator.
 `u16bit_iterator`: an output iterator.
-`start`: an iterator pointing to the beginning of the UTF-8 encoded string to convert. < br /> `end`: an iterator pointing to pass-the-end of the UTF-8 encoded string to convert.
+`start`: an iterator pointing to the beginning of the UTF-8 encoded string to convert.
+`end`: an iterator pointing to pass-the-end of the UTF-8 encoded string to convert.
 `result`: an output iterator to the place in the UTF-16 string where to append the result of conversion.
 Return value: An iterator pointing to the place after the appended UTF-16 string.